-Holiday Activities & Food programme (Derby & Derbyshire)

-Provided by: Department for Education via Derby City Council and Derbyshire County Council Level of service: Available to Derby City Council families eligible for benefits related free school meals
+Holiday Activities & Food programme (Derby & Derbyshire) Provided by: Department for Education via Derby City Council and Derbyshire County Council Level of service: Available to Derby City Council families eligible for benefits related free school meals

 - Children in receipt of benefits related free school meals (FSM) are automatically eligible to book a place at a HAF club.
 Schools in Derby and Derbyshire issue a code directly to families in receipt of benefits related FSM with details of how to book. - Derby and Derbyshire HAF have an additional professional referral process for children who are not in receipt of FSM but are considered vulnerable.
-Places are subject to approval and availability. - You can make a referral to Derby City Council by DerbyHAF@derby.gov.uk emailing or County Council Derbyshire emailing haf.enquiries@derbyshire.gov.uk
+Places are subject to approval and availability. - You can make a referral to Derby City Council by DerbyHAF@derby.gov.uk emailing or to County Council Derbyshire bv emailing haf.enguiries@derbyshire.gov.uk

-The HAF programme offers free holiday provision, including healthy food and enriching activities to children and young people from Reception to Year 11 who receive benefits related free school meals.
+The HAF programme offers free holiday provision, There are many benefits for children who attend including healthy food and enriching activities to the HAF programme.
+HAF providers are children and young people from Reception to Year 11 encouraged to ensure a high-quality experience who receive benefits related free school meals. that will result in children: